zuche-ai/ai-video-translator/DOCKER.md

 - Set up reverse proxy (nginx) for SSL termination
 - Use Docker secrets for sensitive configuration
 - Implement proper backup strategy for volumes
+- Enable security headers and rate limiting
+- Use non-root users in containers
+- Set up monitoring and health checks

 ## Architecture